Piri Piri Sauce Starter

 Store in a dry, cool place.

-Spices, Bell pepper, Natural flavors, Salt, Hemp seed, Coconut palm sugar, Garlic, Tomato powder, Onion, Paprika, Canola oil, Amchur powder, Contains 2% or less of Citric acid, Scallions.
+Spices, Bell pepper, Natural flavors, Salt, Hemp seed, Garlic, Tomato, Onion, Paprika, Coconut palm sugar, Lemon powder (Rice maltodextrin, lemon juice concentrate, lemon oil), Sugar, Canola oil, Amchur powder, Contains 2% or less of Citric acid, Scallions.

 Both Piri Piri sauce and the chile are a Portuguese interpretation of the Swahili word for pepper.
 Known variously as Pili Pili and Peri Peri, the sauce is popular in Portugal, South Africa and Australia, but also in Angola, Namibia and Mozambique.
 The sauce’s popularity in Southern Africa is a reflection of its creation there, the result of Portuguese colonization.